kalazzawi/AWS-Cloud-Practitioner/Domain1-CloudConcepts.md

 &nbsp;&nbsp;&nbsp;&nbsp;C. By reducing interdependencies between application components wherever possible.
 &nbsp;&nbsp;&nbsp;&nbsp;D. By automatically provisioning the required AWS resources based on changes in demand.

-<details><summary>Click to reveal</summary><br>**Correct Answer:** D<br><br>**Explanation:** Elasticity allows resources to be provisioned and released automatically based on demand, optimizing costs and performance.
+<details><summary>Click to reveal answer.</summary><br>**Correct Answer:** D<br><br>**Explanation:** Elasticity allows resources to be provisioned and released automatically based on demand, optimizing costs and performance.
 Services like Auto Scaling and ELB enable this, but the principle is the automatic provisioning.
 Option A is not AWS, B is specific to ELB, C is decoupling.</details>

 ---